Anonymous15x/Signal-Desktop_Flatpak-Profile-Switcher/README.md

 ## 🛠️ Compatibility

 This script **works with all versions of Signal Desktop installed via Flatpak**, by backing up and replacing the user data directory at:(`~/.var/app/org.signal.Signal`).
 It does **not rely on internal file formats**, so it remains compatible across updates.
+It is recommended to load each profile after updating Signal Desktop to ensure continued compatibility, though this may not be necessary.

 ---